Persian Gulf Pro League: Persepolis 2-2 Esteghlal

-Esteghlal went ahead after 24 minutes of play as Amir Arsalan Motahari deflected Farshid Bagheri’s strike into the back of the net, presstv.ir reported.

-The Blues' lead was short-lived as Ali Alipour got the equalizer for Persepolis from a low cross by Osaguna just before the 30th minute.
+The Blues' lead was short-lived as Ali Alipour got the equalizer for Persepolis from a low cross by Osaguna just before the 30th minute, Presstv Reported.

 Motahari got his second for the Blues in the 53rd minute after getting on the end of Mehdi Ghaedi’s low cross.